top of page

 Bremen, coat of arms 1811, under Napoleonic rule

-BREMEN: THE FUN FACTS
+BREMEN: FUN FACTS

 Monument to the Bremen Town Musicians